quasiben/doto/README.md

  - Create and Upload
  - Delete

+- Domains/Records:
+ - create
-- Domain:
+ - destory
- - Coming Soon
+ - edit

 To get started with doto create a **.dotorc** file in a directory named, **~/.doto**, with your **api_key** and **client_id** listed: